-The internal rate of return (IRR) method shows the value of return in percentage terms for a project.
+The internal rate of return (IRR) method shows the value of return for a project in percentage terms.
 If IRR is applied to the cash flows of a project instead of cost of capital, the NPV of the project would be zero.

 2. Basis of decision:

 Generally, a project is accepted if its NPV is positive or it shows surplus funds at the end of the project.
 However, it is possible that a project generates positive cash flows but the business is still not ready to accept it because the positive NPV does not match the NPV set by the management of the business.

 IRR is used to appraise the sensitivity of cost of capital which is used to appraise a project.
 IRR effectively shows a percentage below which NPV would start to fall negative.
 Therefore if IRR is greater than the cost of capital, the project is accepted and otherwise rejected.